When Food is Your Mother is now available as a home study course. Learn more below. Course tuition is $250 USD.

 I understand why this feels hard

 My name is Karly Randolph Pitman, the creator of When Food is Your Mother, and I understand why this feels hard.
-This topic is close to my heart as I felt overwhelmed by decades of overeating, eating disorders, and body shame.
+This topic is close to my heart as I felt overwhelmed by decades of overeating, eating disorders, and shame.

-Food was the primary way I cared for my sensitivity, overwhelm, and my own trauma - the painful sensations in my body, depression, and my body's poor responses to stress.
+Food was the primary way I cared for my sensitivity, overwhelm, and trauma - the painful sensations in my body, depression, and my body's poor responses to stress.
 But the relief that food gave me was short lived.
 Each bout of overeating would trigger shame for the ways my eating felt out of control.

 How attachment science can help

 you make sense of food